icecube/icetray-public/dataclasses/resources/docs/upgrade_calibration_status_classes.rst

   meantime a value of **NAN** ns has been assigned.

   >>> degg_cal.deggTimeOffset

-LinearityParams
-  The parameters that describe the relationship between an Ideal Number of Photoelectrons (NPEs) and the Measured NPEs.
-  Ideally this relationship would be perfectly linear on the 1:1 line, but due to saturation of the PMT it tends to fall below this line at high NPE.
-This is stored as :cpp:struct:`LinearityParameters`, where all parameters are in units of milliamps (see ``LinearityParameters``).

-  >>> degg_cal.linearity_params.p0 = 36.71 * I3Units.mA
-  >>> degg_cal.linearity_params.p1 = 1.89  * I3Units.mA
-  >>> degg_cal.linearity_params.p2 = 0.14  * I3Units.mA

 HVGainRelation
   The slope and intercept that describe the linear relationship between log10(Gain) and log10(HV).
 This is referenced to